Emerald-Knights/IntoTheDeep24-25/README.md

          leftFront.setZeroPowerBehavior(DcMotorEx.ZeroPowerBehavior.BRAKE); or leftFront.setDirection(DCMotorSimple.Direction.REVERSE);

-         The subsystems uses a for each loop to go through multiple subsystems so the robot can simultaneously update its subsystems depending on inputs
+         The subsystems uses a for each loop to go through multiple subsystems so the robot can simultaneously update its subsystems depending on inputs.

-         The point of the for each loop is so that the subsystems each get updated and then it keeps on going back in a loop until its told to stop
+         The point of the for each loop is so that the subsystems each get updated and then it keeps on going back in a loop until its told to stop.

          It also sets the telemetry for the phone and telemetry is the information that we can see that the robot when checking the phone.

       8. ### EKLinear